zulip/zulip/templates/zerver/help/import-from-slack.md

   [Slack's documentation](https://get.slack.help/hc/en-us/articles/204897248-Guide-to-Slack-import-and-export-tools)
   for more details.

-- (Slack Plus import) Private channels and direct messages are currently not imported.
+- (Slack Plus import) Direct messages are currently not imported.
 We expect to address this in a future revision.

 - (Slack Plus import) Message edit history is currently not imported.